Konstantinos Vardis

 Research and development in computer graphics, vision and machine learning at the Cloud Graphics Research Group.

-- Responsible for leading team(s) of research scientists and engineers.
+- Led team(s) of research scientists and engineers.

 - Research and development in 3D Generative AI, Neural Graphics and Neural Rendering.